carterw16/carterw16/README.md

 ### Hi, I’m Carter Weaver
-I’m currently a student at Carnegie Mellon University inteerested in Computer Engineering and Data Science.
+I’m currently a student at Carnegie Mellon University interested in Computer Engineering and Data Science.
 My skills include Java, C, Python, JavaScript, and Verilog.
 You can reach me at carterw@andrew.cmu.edu or visit my linkedin at www.linkedin.com/in/carter-weaver/